nutteloost/simple-swipe-card/README.md

 - Visual editor support
 - Loopback mode for continuous navigation
 - Support for both horizontal and vertical swiping
+- Automatic Slideshow (Auto-Swipe):
+    - Cards can cycle automatically at a user-defined interval
+    - Auto-swipe intelligently pauses during manual user interaction (e.g., manual swipe, pagination click) and resumes after 5 seconds (not configurable)
+    - Integrates with Loopback Mode for continuous cycling or uses a "ping-pong" effect if loopback is disabled

 ## Installation